-You might think this happens only when you hear your partner’s frames, but I think you’ll find that when you share a frame, you will recall something you missed at the time.
+You might think this happens only when you hear your partner’s frames, but I think you’ll find that when you share a frame, you will recall something you missed.

-Talk about your experience during (if appropriate), and afterwards in a specific way:
+Talk about your experience during (if appropriate) and afterward in a specific way:

-Each of you shares one specific frame (or snapshot in time) of the experience that relates to something you felt in your body, that you really enjoyed.
+Each of you shares one specific frame (or snapshot in time) of the experience related to something you felt in your body that you enjoyed.

 For example, John might say, “Sue, when I hugged you more tightly as we kissed, I noticed you relaxing and letting go.
 I felt a warm rush of energy and love for you.”